jonhilgart22/DSCI-6005-deep-learning/README.md

 ### RATs

 The Readiness Assessment Tests (RATs) are intended to test your understanding of the materials presented thus far in the course.
-This includes recent preparation material and items from previous classes.
+This includes material from previous classes.
 There are 3 parts: individual, small-group, and class.

 1. Each student will answer all the questions on the RAT individually.
 2. Then the class will split into teams of 3-4.
 Each team will answer the same questions again, the goal is to reach consensus.
 This is an opportunity for peer-to-peer instruction which is often more effective than lectures!